 WSI has a revolving loan fund that provides low-interest loans to:

-- Injured worker
+- Injured employee

 - Applicant has obtained a high school diploma or equivalent education